 Day 1: Bangkok – Phitsanulok – Sukhothai

 Meet our guide at 0830 at the Hualamphong Railway Station for your journey to Chiang Mai by train.
 Please take enough time and take into account the traffic in Bangkok.
 Your guide will be waiting at …… at the station.
 He has bought your ticket.
 We will travel 2nd class.
-This is our preferred class as it is not airconditioned so the windows are open.
-This allows you to make pictures from the train.
+This is our preferred class as it is not airconditioned, so the windows are open.
+This allows you to take pictures from the train.
 We will pass Ayutthaya, the former capital of the Siamese kingdom, which features in another of our tours.

-We will spend the night at the Legendha Hotel which is very close to the historical park.
+We will spend the night at the Legendha Hotel, which is very close to the historical park.

 Day 2: Sukhothai – Phitsanulok – Lampang

 After breakfast, we will continue to visit more sites of the Sukhothai Historical Park.
 We can rent bicycles but leave this to you.
 It is a great way to explore the park, but cycling is not for everyone.
 At around 1100, we will drive back to Phitsanulok to board the train to Lampang.
 The expected departure time is 1322, so we will fill our stomachs before with a delicious lunch at a restaurant at the Yom River.
 We board the train at the railway station.

 This afternoon you are in for a treat.
 We will pass through four railway tunnels.
 It is a very scenic ride.
 Before Den Chai, we will pass the Kaeng Luang rapids.
 We continue to Lampang through beautiful scenery.
 The railway station of Lampang is one of the most beautiful in North Thailand.
 The expected arrival in Lampang is 1730.
 We will take local transportation to the hotel.
 If you are in Lampang on a Friday, Saturday or Sunday, you should visit the famous Walking Street from about 1700 until 2200, not far from your hotel.